BlxCode/War-Game/README.md

 # War-Game
+## About
-A working game of war.
+A test card game war with CrazyGames' sdk
+🎮🤫🧏